-It is with deep sadness that we mourn the passing of Dr. Robert Radtke on Oct.
-2, 2010 at age 59 after a 5-month battle with Pancreatic Cancer.
+It is with deep sadness that we have mourned the passing of Dr. Robert Radtke in 2010 at age 59 after a battle with Pancreatic Cancer.
 His life and work are cherished by friends, colleagues and patients.
 He embodied all that a healer can be.
 The knowledge, wisdom and love he shared with so many are gifts that continue his great work beyond his time on earth.

 Dr. Sarah is honored to continue his tradition of care, individual treatment, and creative thinking in her practice.
 She feels blessed to have had a father who decided that she should grow up to be a doctor at age 10 and set about training her to think and learn all the skills and tools that he had spent his life developing.
-She thanks everyone who has written and called to share the beautiful experiences they had with Dr. Robert Radtke.
-She also thanks the many patients who have given her the opportunity to work with them, thereby continuing her father’s work of healing the world, one person at a time.
+She is grateful to the many patients who give her the opportunity to work with them, continuing her father’s work of healing the world, one person at a time.

 Robert P. Radtke, D.C. was a 1980 graduate of the National College of Chiropractic.
 Following graduation, Dr. Radtke practiced for five years as an associate of Dr. George Goodheart, D.C., the founder of Applied Kinesiology.
 In 1986 he achieved Diplomate status in the International College of Applied Kinesiology.